edicsonm/Building-a-real-time-data-platform-on-AWS/Module-2_Clickstream_Analysis_For_User_Activity/README.md

 # Module 2: Clickstream Analysis for User Activity

 # Introduction
-In this Module, we will explore how we can surface clickstream logs within our Web Server to power a visualization dashboard on Kibana.
+In this Module, we will explore how we can surface clickstream logs within our Web Server to power a visualisation dashboard on Kibana.
 By collecting and analyzing these data, we can build up user behaviour profiles as they browse our unicorn store and derive insights on customer behaviour.

 # Architecture
 ![Module_2_Architecture](images/Module_2_infrastructure.png)